 \subsection{Placement Prediction}

-\textit{Soft Actor Critic} (SAC) is employed as the backbone RL algorithm~\cite{haarnoja_soft_2018} for placement prediction learning.
-A solid algorithm backbone is integral to focus on task-specific hyperparameter settings~(such as sequence planning and reward function) while keeping the algorithm hyperparameters fixed.
-Thus, SAC is chosen due to its robustness to hyperparameter settings, its ability to perform continuous predictions, and relatively fast convergence~(compared to other policy gradient methods).
+We consider two different paradigms to train the placement prediction policy.
+As such, the first consists of two distinct IL models, BC models.
+The second approach relies on an RL-trained policy.

-\subsubsection{Observation and Action spaces}
+\subsubsection{Observation and Action Spaces}

-An image of a box heightmap is used as the basis for observation of the considered models (as common in the literature~\cite{huang_planning_2023, zhao_learning_2023}.
-A top-down projection of the next object to be packed is appended to the box heightmap, and then the complete image is padded to $224\times224$ pixels (as seen in Fig.~\ref{fig:block_diagram}).
+An image of a box heightmap is used as the basis for observation of the considered models (as common in the literature~\cite{huang_planning_2023, zhao_learning_2023}).
+A top-down projection of the next object to be packed is appended to the box heightmap, and then the complete image is padded to $224\times224$ pixels representing the observation $o$ (as in Fig.~\ref{fig:bcmse}).

-The policy output is a three-dimensional vector representing the object's $x$ and $y$ position and the planar rotation $\theta$.
+The model target (action $a$) is a three-dimensional vector representing the object's $x$ and $y$ position and the planar rotation $\theta$.
 When predicting the pose, the vertical coordinate $z$ can be estimated from the box heightmap and the object model~\cite{huang_planning_2023, zhao_learning_2023}, thus reducing the action space.
-The motivation behind constraining the rotation to be planar is two-fold.
-Firstly, it is challenging to re-orient objects in a practical robotic scenario, especially while minding possible collisions~\cite{pantoja-benavides_comprehensive_2024, zhao_learning_2023}.
-Secondly, by increasing the action space dimension, the learning problem would become increasingly complex, potentially without performance increase at a given task (observing results in Sect.~\ref{sec:res}).
+The motivation behind constraining the rotation to be planar is twofold.
+Firstly, it is challenging to reorient objects in a practical robotic scenario, especially while minding possible collisions~\cite{pantoja-benavides_comprehensive_2024, zhao_learning_2023}.
+Secondly, by increasing the dimension of the action space, the learning problem would become increasingly complex, potentially without an increase in performance at a given task (observing results in Sect.~\ref{sec:res}).